 There were many changes during the 1970s.
+The Golf City lawsuit, even though the PGA had been dismissed, brought an end to "Pro Only" merchandise and now the golf professionals had new competition from off course golf stores.
 In order to become a PGA member the professional had to pass a 36-hole playing ability test by shooting a score of no more than 15 strokes above the course rating of the golf course where the qualifying test was being played, multiplied by 2.
 Women were allowed to join the PGA.
 The first female member of the PGA was Barrie Naismith.
 In 1979 she sued the PGA over its male only policy and won.
 The ladies had to work under a Class "A" PGA member, attend the same business schools that the men attended and pass a playing ability test.
 The golf cart had become a big business and almost every golf course had a fleet of carts.
 The golf cart was becoming a revenue producer, so most clubs were taking the carts from the golf professional, who had usually been the one that introduced them.
 At best the golf professional was left with a percentage of the cart revenue for managing them.
 The government had introduced wage and hour rules to the golf business.
 An assistant or caddy master was no longer allowed to work 60 or 70 hours a week without being paid overtime so most facilities began hiring a second assistant to cover what had been the overtime hours.
 The country club caddy was beginning to disappear and with the increase in the purses there were more full time caddies on the PGA Tour.
 In 1978 the PGA allowed the golf professionals to use their own caddy in the PGA Championship for the first time, because the host club couldn't supply enough qualified caddies.
 The graphite shaft that made the golf club much lighter was introduced.
 Even though it was only the beginning the door had been opened to new technology that would result in most of the golf courses being too short for the world-class tournament players.
 Because of the money there were now more aspiring PGA Tour players than ever and it had become very difficult to get on the Tour.
 Many young pros failed to qualify for the Tour so mini-tours were cropping up everywhere.
 A young player usually played those tours until he could get another crack at the Tour School rather than work at a golf facility as an assistant where he might play very little and have few tournaments available to him.
 More and more there was a greater difference between the tournament player and the club professional.
 When the decade came to an end Ed Dougherty was the only Section member playing the PGA Tour and he was on and off the tour.
 In two of the last three years of the decade the Philadelphia Section didn't have even one of their Section members playing in their own national PGA Championship.
 There were club professionals and there were touring professionals and now it was rare that any golf professional was both.